 Current Work

-Magda is a teaching artist and creative-aging advocate.
+Magda is a dance artist and creative-aging advocate.
 As an artist, educator and researcher, she has devoted her career to promoting and supporting communities through the transformative power of creative expression through dance.

 Personal Hero